 If you and your spouse have a child, then you can claim that child as a dependent on your joint federal tax return or one of you can claim the child if you file separately.
 You may also be eligible for the child tax credit.
 If you provide more than 50% of the child's support, you can file as head of household, which usually allows you to pay fewer taxes than if you filed as single.
 If a couple has two children, each might be able to claim one child as a dependent and file as head of household on their federal tax return.
 Check with a tax professional to understand your options.

 Federal Gift and Estate Tax

 Legally married couples are exempt from almost all federal taxes that are levied on transfers of property or money between them, whether made during life or at death.
-These rules now apply to all legally married same sex couples.
+These rules applied to all legally married same sex couples after the Windsor case.